bas-org/bas-org.github.io/_posts/2015-11-12-beginning-with-binoculars.markdown

 If you want more objects to look at, then References [11] and [12] should help.

+If you would like a taste of *what* you can see through binoculars, Rony de Laet's Binocular Sketches (Reference [13]) are illuminating, to say the least.
+Please do note that these observations were mostly done under dark skies, and with mounted binoculars.
+That said, the sketches give you an idea of what can be achieved with binoculars.

 ### Binocular Specifications
 Binoculars are primarily specified in terms of their **Magnification** and **Aperture**.
 A pair of 10x50 binoculars refers to binoculars with **10x